Reasoning under Vision: Understanding Visual-Spatial Cognition in Vision-Language Models for CAPTCHA: Experiments

 \subsection{Action Evaluation}

-\textbf{Evaluation of Prediction Accuracy.} As shown in Table~\ref{tab:captcha_results}, prompting models to generate reasoning steps almost always improves \textbf{solving accuracy}, confirming that reasoning provides strong guidance for CAPTCHA solving.
-Figure~\ref{fig:bar_for_all} further illustrates this trend.
+\textbf{Evaluation of Prediction Accuracy.} As shown in ~\autoref{tab:captcha_results}, prompting models to generate reasoning steps almost always improves \textbf{solving accuracy}.
+Only a small number of cases show marginal decreases ~\autoref{fig:captcha-bar_for_all} illustrates this trend.